 Mural Transitional Services.
 We also intend to enter into a second transition services agreement whereby we will provide certain services to Alkermes, which we refer to collectively as the "Mural Services."
-This second transition services agreement will become operative as of the completion of the separation and the Mural Services will continue for an initial term of a number of the transition services agreement.
+This second transition services agreement will become operative as of the completion of the separation and the Mural Services will continue for an initial term of a unless earlier terminated or extended according to the terms of the transition services agreement.
 Alkermes will pay us fees for the Mural Services, to be mutually agreed upon by us and Alkermes as provided under this transition services agreement, which fees will be based on our cost of providing the Mural Services.